 Our Board of Directors will have ultimate authority as to our investments, but we expect it will delegate authority to GSVGC to select and monitor our investments, subject to the supervision of the Board of Directors.
 Pursuant to our Articles of Amendment and Restatement, the Board of Directors will initially consist of three members.
 A majority of the Board of Directors will at all times consist of directors who are not "interested persons" of the Company, of GSVGC or of any of their respective affiliates, as defined in the 1940 Act ("Independent Directors").
-The Board of Directors is divided into three classes, each serving staggered, three-year terms: the terms of our Class I directors will expire at the 2017 annual meeting of stockholders; the terms of our Class II directors will expire at the 2018 annual meeting of stockholders.
+The Board of Directors is divided into three classes, each serving staggered, three-year terms: the terms of our Class I directors will expire at the 2017 annual meeting of stockholders; the terms of our Class II directors will expire at the 2018 annual meeting of stockholders; and the terms of our Class III directors will expire at the 2019 annual meeting of stockholders.

 David Spreng, our President, Chief Executive Officer and Chairman of our Board of Directors, is also the founder, Chief Executive Officer and Chief Investment Officer of GSVGC, which is responsible for all investment decisions for the Company.
-Mr. Spreng has a unique combination of experience as a senior executive of a \$20 billion asset management firm, over 25 years as a venture capitalist, and five years as a direct growth-debt lender to small, fast-growing, private companies.
+Mr. Spreng has a unique combination of experience as a senior executive of a \$20 billion asset management firm, over 25 years as a venture capitalist, and five years as a direct growth-debt lender to small, fastgrowing, private companies.
 For the past 15 years, Mr. Spreng has been a thought leader in applying risk management processes to investing in equity and debt of small, fast-growing, private companies.
 We believe that Mr. Spreng's experience as a venture capitalist and direct growth-debt lender, relationships and disciplined investment and risk management processes will be a significant competitive advantage for us.

 Thomas B. Raterman will serve as our Chief Financial Officer, Treasurer and Secretary, and as Chief Financial Officer of GSVGC.
 Mr. Raterman also serves as the Chief Operating Officer and Chief Financial Officer of GSV Financial Group LLC ("GSV Financial Group"), the parent of GSV Equity LLC ("GSV Equity"), which manages the day-to-day operations of GSV Ventures LLC ("GSV Ventures"), a specialized venture firm that leads or co-invests in mid- and late-stage financing for pre-IPO companies alongside well-known venture capital groups.
 GSV Ventures has invested in some of the world's fastest growing companies including Instacart, Lyft, Palantir, Pinterest, Twitter, Spotify, Glori Energy and Bloom Energy.
 Mr. Raterman has more than 30 years of corporate finance, investment banking, private equity and financial executive management experience with rapidly growing entrepreneurial companies.
 Earlier in his career, Mr. Raterman worked at several leading commercial lending firms including GE Capital, Continental Illinois National Bank and Security Pacific Bank.
-Mr. Raterman is currently a registered representative with Harbor Light Securities, LLC ("Harbor Light Securities"), which is not presently acting in any capacity on our behalf in connection with the Private Offering.
-Harbor Light Securities, however, may form a private fund available to its clients that are accredited investors that will invest in the Private Offering.
+Mr. Raterman is currently a registered representative with Harbor Light Securities, LLC, which is not involved in the Private Offering in any way.